rk-1203/acp-macro-preprocessor/README.md

     $ pip install colorama
     ```

-4. Run the acpmac.py file adding the name of the file to be preprocessed as a parameter.
-Make sure the file is in the same directory as of acpmac.py.
+4. Run the acpmac.py file adding the name of the file to be processed as a parameter.
+Make sure the file to be processed is in the same directory as of acpmac.py.

     ```
-    python3 acpmac.py <file_name>
+    $ python3 acpmac.py <file_name>
     ```

 5. The output will be a preprocessed file which will be displayed on the terminal